 Getting up at 5 and having to get there by 6 to stand around for an hour in the chilly weather is never fun.
 Also, not having specific corrals, a bunch of walkers started in the front so there was a good bit of weaving in the beginning, but nothing major.

 I was VERY disappointed in the bang for your buck.
 This race was $53 dollars if you include the active.com fees.
 I assumed that there would be a bunch of characters on the course like for the half marathons, and other 5k’s I have been told about.
-The only characters on the course was a monkey at the beginning from Tarzan or Jungle book, Donald, and the grave digger guys from haunted mansion.
+The only characters on the course was a monkey at the beginning from Tarzan or Jungle book, Donald, and the gravedigger guys from haunted mansion.
 That.. is.. it.
 For the hefty entry fee I expected a lot more than that.
 Also, what is up with the rubber finishers medal?
 As it is, you get a t-shirt instead of a technical fabric shirt.
 (I pay $15 bucks for local races and get a tech shirt) I KNOW Disney is making a ton of money on this race, they could have made it more worthwhile.
 I thought it was a HUGE waste of money and unless it’s free, I highly doubt I will be running anymore Disney 5k races.
 Coming from someone who loves Disney and Disney races….I just had to give it the honest review it deserved.
-I would hate for someone to go waste their money like I did.

-I give Disney a LOT of business by raving about their races.
 I loved the half in January, as well as the full and would recommend them to anyone (and I will be running Princess in February).
 The full this past January was my favorite race ever.
 Tons of characters!
 Great crowd support!
 Well organized!
-I just can’t in good conscience recommend the Halloween 5k to anyone, which saddens me greatly as a HUGE lover of Disney and of running.
-I understand Disney is a business and they are trying to make money…but with I *think* 3200 runners at $53 dollars each…that’s around $170k.
-Most of the people there were volunteers anyway, so I assume there was a lot of profit in this race.
-How much more could it have cost to add in a few more characters, and less running through parking lots?
-I truly hope Disney has a change of heart with this one for next year, I would love to be proven wrong!
+I just can’t in good conscience recommend the Halloween 5k to anyone unless they make some changes, which saddens me greatly as a HUGE lover of Disney and of running.
+However, I would LOVE to be proven wrong, so let’s go Disney and make next year awesome!